 Unlike our January 1 New Year's Eve celebration, the Chinese New Year festival is considered to be the most important 15 days of the year.
 It sets the potential for the upcoming year's prosperity and fortune.

 All measures are taken to increase the odds that as much good fortune as possible will be received during the celebration.
 Even windows are opened to allow good luck to come inside!

 Preparing the House

 Traditionally, the house is swept, cleaned, and decorated for optimal feng shui.
-The spring cleaning done prior to Chinese New Year is usually the most thorough of the entire year; it's the time to clean out all those drawers!
+The spring cleaning done before Chinese New Year is usually the most thorough of the entire year; it's the time to clean out all those drawers!
 Broken items, dead plants, and all clutter should be thrown out to make room for better things that are sure to come.

 Finish all of your cleaning before the holiday arrives.
 Sweeping the house during Chinese New Year is considered unlucky, as you could be sweeping the new, incoming good luck away!

 Red banners adorned with Chinese calligraphy — known as chunlian — are hung around the house to usher in prosperity in the new year.

 Since cutting done during Chinese New Year is considered unlucky, hair and fingernails should be trimmed in advance.
 Most families want to look their best for visits with loved ones and photographs, so new clothes or accessories — preferably red — are often purchased.

 If red just isn't your color, you can get by with a pair of red underwear during Chinese New Year — yes, it's a tradition!
 Even a red bracelet, piece of jewelry, or ribbon tied around the wrist will do.

 With many businesses shut down the first few days of the holiday, shopping should be done as early as possible.
 As with every holiday, stores hold special sales and promotions to cash in.

 Here are a few items to remember: